 A background of knowledge covering the various casting and foundry practices.
-Through lectures, demonstrations and discussion the student becomes familiar with the production of simple molds, cores and castings and in basic heat treatment inspection and testing using both destructive and nondestructive methods.
+Through lectures, demonstrations and discussion the student becomes familiar with the production of simple molds, cores and castings and in basic lec, lab, units heat treatment inspection and testing using both destructive and nondestructive methods.